s-laugh/ITStrategy/ReferenceMaterials/GitWalkthrough.md

 Go to the local repository folder and right click to open Git bash here.
 This will ensure that you are in the right directory.
 Alternatively, you can come to the right directory by using the change directory command (cd) in Git Bash.

 ### Pull
-Bringing all the changes from the remote repository to the local repository (this will pull from the master branch)
+Pull command is used to sync all the changes from the remote repository to the local repository.
+In the example below, the pull command will pull from the master branch.

 ```bash
 git pull origin master
 ```

-To suggest any changes on the files, create a [new branch] (Add a link to the document section above).
+As a good practice for suggesting any changes on the master files, create a [new branch](https://github.com/sara-sabr/ITStrategy/blob/HowToUseGit/ReferenceMaterials/GitWalkthrough.md#creating-a-branch) and make changes there.
 This can be done through GitHub as well as using Git Bash.

 Using the following command through Git Bash will create a new branch and switch your local repository to this branch.